pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

     <ul class="task-bullet">
         <li>

-I’m interested in the titanic passengers from cabin class 2 and 3.
+I’m interested in the Titanic passengers from cabin class 2 and 3.

 .. ipython:: python